HabanaAI/vllm-fork/README_GAUDI.md

 ### Linear Strategy

 > [!NOTE]
-> From 1.22 Linear strategy is no longer default warm-up mechanism.
+> Starting from v1.22.0 Intel Gaudi Software release, Linear strategy is no longer the default warm-up mechanism.

 Linear strategy is determined with 3 parameters only - `min`, `step` and `max`.
 They can be set separately for the prompt and decode phase, and batch size and sequence length dimensions, by user.

 `min` determines the lowest value of the bucket. `step` determines the interval between buckets, and `max` determines the upper bound of the bucket.
-Furthermore, the interval between `min` and `step` has special handling - `min` gets multiplied by consecutive powers of two, until the multiplier is less than or equal to `step`.
-We call this the ramp-up phase, and it is used for handling lower batch sizes with minimum wastage, while allowing larger padding on larger batch sizes.
+Furthermore, the interval between `min` and `step` has special handling: `min` is multiplied by consecutive powers of two until the multiplier is less than or equal to `step`.
+We refer to this as the ramp-up phase, which is used for handling lower batch sizes with minimal wastage, while allowing for larger padding on larger batch sizes.

 **Example with ramp-up**